PCI Compliance Checklist: How to Achieve Compliance in 2024

 Quick review: What’s PCI compliance?

-PCI DSS (or just PCI) is mandated by major credit card companies to standardize the protection of cardholder data.
-PCI provides clear guidelines for how to capture, process, and store sensitive cardholder information.
+PCI DSS, which stands for Payment Card Industry Data Security Standard, is mandated by major credit card companies to standardize the protection of account data.
+PCI provides clear guidelines for how to capture, process, and store this sensitive data.

-There are different levels of compliance that correspond with how many card transactions you handle over the course of a year.
-The more card transactions you process, the more rigorous your PCI compliance audit process will be.
+There are different compliance levels that correspond with how many card transactions you handle over the course of a year or simply based on risk.
+The more card transactions you process or the higher your risk level, the more rigorous your PCI compliance audit process will be.

 The Ultimate Guide to PCI DSS